Heritage asset: Planning definition

 The term 'heritage asset' is used in the UK to describe a range of geographical components of the historic environment which have been positively identified as having a degree of significance meriting consideration in planning decisions.

 These include listed buildings; old buildings that are not listed but still have local historical importance; scheduled monuments; war memorials; historic wreck sites; parks; historic gardens; conservation areas, archaeological sites and so on.
 They also include places and properties that are not formally protected through the designation system, and certain historic landscapes.
 The term 'heritage asset' is often used as a convenient collective term for all these items.

 Not all heritage assets are legally protected through the designation system.
 UK heritage protection practice also allows for buildings or other assets to be granted a status as a "non-designated heritage asset":

 Non-designated heritage assets are buildings, monuments, sites, places, areas or landscapes identified by plan-making bodies as having a degree of heritage significance meriting consideration in planning decisions but which do not meet the criteria for designated heritage assets.

 Only those that have special interest or national importance are protected through a range of separate pieces of legislation as either scheduled monuments; listed buildings; registered parks and gardens; registered battlefields; historic wrecks or conservation areas.
-However, many locally important heritage assets, which do not meet the criteria for national designation, are noted in local council lists, on local 'heritage asset registers' and on 'Historic Environment Records'.
-These are referred to in local and regional planning policies.

-'Heritage environment records' (HERs) are also sometimes called 'Sites and Monuments Records'.
+However, many locally important heritage assets, which do not meet the criteria for national designation, are noted in local council lists, on local heritage lists and on 'Historic Environment Records'.
+These are referred to in local and regional planning policies..
+'Historic environment records' (HERs) were previously called 'Sites and Monuments Records'.

 Two-thirds of all heritage assets are said to be privately owned, which reflects the fact that they are often small houses and local sites, rather than just big public buildings.

 The Penfold Review of non-planning consents agreed that the recommendations outlined in the Draft Heritage Protection Bill 2009 should be adopted.
 This would result in a simpler (and hopefully faster and less expensive) planning system.